Exposing Citation Vulnerabilities in Generative Engines: Introduction

-We apply these evaluation criteria to information-retrieval questions in the political domain across Japan and the United States (U.S.), using \(280\) questions and \(1{,}400\) generated answers.
-Our results show that citations to official party websites (primary information) constitute approximately \(60\%\)--\(65\%\) of citations in Japan but only \(25\%\)--\(45\%\) in the U.S. We also quantify GE susceptibility to poisoning attacks by classifying publishers by the content-injection barrier—the practical difficulty of publishing content that can be surfaced and cited—into low-, medium-, or high-barrier categories based on publisher classification.
-Our analysis reveals that low-barrier sources that can be published with only registration (Reddit, X, personal blog, etc.) account for approximately \(30\%\) of citations in answers.
+To reveal the threat of poisoning attacks on representative GEs (OpenAI GPT-5, Claude 4 Sonnet, and Gemini Flash 2.0 with search mode enabled), we apply these evaluation criteria to information-retrieval questions in the political domain across Japan and the United States (U.S.), using \(280\) questions and \(4{,}200\) generated answers.
+Our results show that citations to official party websites (primary information) constitute approximately \(60\%\)--\(65\%\) of citations in Japan but only \(25\%\)--\(45\%\) in the U.S. and low-barrier sources that can be published with only registration (Reddit, X, personal blog, etc.) account for approximately \(30\%\) of citations in answers.
 We further find that citations from low-barrier sources tend to have lower semantic consistency with the actual answer content than medium- and high-barrier sources, yet they still influence GE answers despite their lower semantic consistency.
-To mitigate the threat, we discuss how publishers of primary information sources can increase exposure of their web content as citations in answers.
-Our analysis reveals that English content aligns with GEO patterns, whereas Japanese content does not, indicating language differences.

-In summary, our study makes the following contributions: First, we propose new evaluation criteria for GE-generated answers that incorporate the publisher attributes of cited information.
-Second, we find that GEs cite primary sources in \(60\%\)--\(65\%\) of Japanese political answers and \(25\%\)--\(45\%\) of U.S. ones, while low-barrier sources tend to have weaker reflection in answer text.
-Third, we discuss how primary information providers can increase exposure of their web content to mitigate poisoning attacks and differentiate between English and Japanese content.
+In summary, our study makes the following contributions: First, we propose new evaluation criteria with publisher attributes of citations in generated answers by GEs beyond existing evaluation criteria for \emph{RAG systems}.
+Second, we find that GEs cite primary sources in \(60\%\)--\(65\%\) of Japanese political answers and \(25\%\)--\(45\%\) of U.S. ones, while low-barrier sources account for approximately \(30\%\) of citations, characterizing the attack surface of GEs and the threat of PoisonedRAG attacks, as GEs tend to cite low-barrier sources.